vkalaparthy/burger/README.md

 ## Usage
 Create the database and tables and fill in the rows, schema.sql and seed.sql have been provided.
 Install the required mysql, express & express-handlebars NPM packages.
 In the terminal run the command "nodemon server.js".
 Open the application in user browser at localhost and provide the port number as specified in server.js file.

-When you run the application,based on the Table rows, you will see the screen with Burgers what are not yet eaten like this:
+When you run the application, based on the Table rows, you will see the screen with Burgers what are not yet eaten like this:

 ![screenshot1](./public/assets/img/Capture1.JPG)